IKIM-Essen/ClusterDocs/README.md

 python3 tools/rollout_readiness.py
 ```

-The production command is expected to fail while the candidate remains staged or
+The production command is expected to fail while the release remains staged or
-review evidence is incomplete.
+review/media evidence is incomplete.

 ## Deployment authority

 Gitea is the manually dispatched production deployment authority.
 The production
-workflow is pinned to `refs/heads/clusterdocs-3`, verifies the exact checked-out
+workflow accepts only `refs/heads/main`, verifies the exact checked-out commit,
-commit, runs the fail-closed gates, generates `assets/release.json`, and publishes
+runs the fail-closed gates, generates `assets/release.json` with
-the exact generated tree as a normal non-forced update to GitHub Pages.
-GitHub
+`source_branch: main`, and publishes the exact generated tree as a normal
-Actions remains a manual validation fallback and has no deployment credential.
+non-forced update to GitHub Pages.
+GitHub Actions remains a manual validation
+fallback and has no deployment credential.

+After a verified main-based publication, the temporary `clusterdocs-ng` and
+`clusterdocs-3` branches can be retired through the approved repository process.
+They are not to be deleted during candidate review.

 ## Local website preview